 After more than five years of frustration (and having several full length novels that my family (all hard-core readers of lots of genre’s) like and having gotten help with content and grammatical edits I am kicking off into the new world of ePublishing.

-In support of that I started This World and Others, where I intend to post on a variety of topics of interest to me and offer a place for people who like (or not) my writing can gather.
+In support of that I started This World and Others, where I have and continue to post on a variety of topics of interest to me.